 Australia says it has located possible debris from a missing Malaysia Airlines jetliner in the southern Indian Ocean.

 Prime Minister Tony Abbott told parliament Thursday that two objects were spotted in satellite imagery.
-He said an Orion surveillance aircraft and three other planes have been sent to the area.
+He said an Orion surveillance aircraft and three other planes are headed to the location.

 "I would like to inform the house that new and credible information has come to light in relation to the search for Malaysia Airlines flight MH370 in the southern Indian Ocean.
 The Australian Maritime Safety Authority has received information based on satellite imagery of objects possibly related to the search.
 Following specialist analysis of this satellite imagery, two possible objects related to the search have been identified."